MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-apps-to-microsoft-cloud-app-security.md

 robots: noindex,nofollow
 ---
 # Connect Google Apps to Microsoft Cloud App Security
-  This section provides instructions for connecting [!INCLUDE[Adallom](./includes/adallom_md.md)] to your existing Google Apps account using the connector APIs.
+  This section provides instructions for connecting Cloud App Security to your existing Google Apps account using the connector APIs.

 ## Configure Google Apps